 - What rental property allows pets or service animals?

 - How do I find available rentals in my area?

 - What is the difference between income based and income restricted rent?

 - What do I do if I feel like my landlord has violated my housing rights?

 - Is there anyone that can help me fill out a rental application?

 If you have questions like these, let us know.
+Services are free.
 WHN can help!